 - Rubber gloves.
 These add a layer of protection between you and the tick (ticks carry diseases that can be dangerous to humans).

-- Tick removal tool A special tool designed for removing ticks is your best option.
+- Tick removal tool.
+A special tool designed for removing ticks is your best option.
 Ticks can be incredibly small, and you don't want to squish them during removal.
 You can find one of these tools online or at a pet store.
 In a pinch, very pointy tweezers are an option, but can be more complicated.

-Steps to Remove Ticks From Your Dog
+Steps To Remove Ticks From Your Dog

 - Put on your gloves.
 Protect yourself for added security.